Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31G-ec-and-superio.md

 **Test steps**

-1. Verify that the cursor can be moved with the touchpad and that clicking works (test both clicking and tapping)
+1. Verify that the cursor can be moved with the touchpad and that clicking works (test both clicking and tapping).
 1. Open `C:\Windows` in `Windows Explorer`
-    1. Verify that scrolling with 2 fingers moves the content of the window
+    1. Verify that scrolling with 2 fingers moves the content of the window,
-    1. Verify that pinching with 2 fingers zooms in and zooms out the content
+    1. Verify that pinching with 2 fingers zooms in and zooms out the content.

 **Expected result**